 Thousands of mountain peaks were piercing the sky.
 Climate changed from subtropical to alpine.
 Thanks to my ignorance, I packed summer wear and was thus forced to do an emergency winter wear shopping in Taiwan.

-- Getting in: You are exempted from visa application process if you have a valid visa for USA / UK / Japan / Schenzen / Aus /Nz/ Canada / Singapore.
+1. Getting in: You are exempted from the visa application process if you have a valid visa for USA / UK / Japan / Schenzen / Aus / NZ / Canada / Singapore.
 All you have to do is get an online authorisation certificate, which takes less than a minute.
-And you don’t even need thatif you are from any of the above mentioned countries.
+And you don’t even need that you are from any of the above-mentioned countries.

-- Getting around: Get the EasyCard, which can be used in MRTs, Trains and buses.
+2. Getting around: Get the EasyCard, which can be used in MRTs, Trains, and buses.
 Public transport is safe, cheap, clean, quick and well connected.

-- Eat & Drink: Pineapple cake, beef noodle soup, Braised pork rice, soup dumplings, oyster omelets, milk fish, Gua Bao, Mango Shaved Ice cream, Spicy Hotpot, Taro balls and Pink Guavas.
+5. Eat & Drink: Pineapple cake, beef noodle soup, Braised pork rice, soup dumplings, oyster omelettes, milkfish, Gua Bao, Mango Shaved Ice cream, Spicy Hotpot, Taro balls and Pink Guavas.
 Must have Bubble tea with tapioca pearls and Oolong tea.

 - Outside Taipei: Taroko Gorge, Juifen, Yusan National Park, Lanyu (Orchid Garden), Sunmoon Lake, Wushanding Mud Volcano